ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![define](/blog/2021-09-08-one_day_with_racket/img/04-define.png)

 `define` acts as a function that takes 2 args: a variable name, and a value.
-Now, c10 is available as a variable.
+Now, °`c10` is available as a variable.

-> 9:18 AM Because it feel astonishely simple to manipulate graphics, so I decide to write a snake-game in Racket before the sun goes down.
+> 9:18 AM It feel astonishely simple to manipulate graphics, so I decide to write a snake-game in Racket before the sun goes down: we hade the all day after all...

 We can now define a lot of stuff: